-India Bible College in Chandigarh, sponsored through the combined efforts of World Evangelism and American churches.
+India Bible College in Chandigarh. sponsored through the combined efforts of World Evangelism and American churches.
 Students come from neighboring states to benefit from the training.
 Each February the college has a well-attended seminar, pictured below.
-Jerry and Paula Bates, Russell Bell and other involved American workers have participated in these meetings, as well as have been converted through the multiplying work of, now, third generation Christians.
-Pictured below is a Gospel meeting, attended by about 10,000 people, overall.
-13,000 copies of their magazine are sent out each month.
-Local and national TV programs air each week.
+Jerry and Paula Bates, Russell Bell and other involved American workers have participated in these meetings, as well as lism and Bible studies through "The JC School of Evangelism".
+Many congregations have been begun and nurtured through these well-developed programs.